Electron neural closure for turbulent magnetosheath simulations: energy channels: Discussion

 Additional steps can be taken in the future to improve the quality of the pressure tensor closure.
 It is clear that with more training data, better results may be achieved; however, this implies computational costs associated with generating such data, especially since some runs must be reserved for validation.
 In principle, many groups worldwide possess Particle-in-Cell or Vlasov simulation data that could be useful for training such closures.
-Thus, one could conceive of deeper neural network architectures that are trained on the wealth of simulation data, mirroring the works in meteorology where neural surrogate models were obtained and trained on 40 years of reanalysis data, rivaling numerical weather prediction models~\cite{kochkov_neural_2024,pathak_fourcastnet_2022}.
-This is, of course, possible thanks to the existence of high-quality data obtained on assimilating observations into models~\cite{hersbach_era5_2020}, a dataset of such quality we do not possess in the context of space plasmas.
+Thus, one could conceive of deeper neural network architectures trained on the wealth of simulation data, mirroring the work in meteorology where neural surrogate models were trained on 40 years of reanalysis data, rivaling numerical weather prediction models~\cite{kochkov_neural_2024,pathak_fourcastnet_2022}. {The latter is}, of course, possible thanks to the existence of high-quality data obtained on assimilating observations into models~\cite{hersbach_era5_2020}, a dataset of such quality we do not possess in the context of space plasmas.
 Thus, from this angle, developing data-driven models that outperform existing high-fidelity numerical simulations such as ECsim~\cite{markidis_energy_2011,lapenta_exactly_2017} does not appear to be feasible in the near future; however, training neural surrogates that are more efficient than conventional methods can still be achieved.
 In particular, the closures obtained in this way can be embedded in Reduced Order Models (ROMs) such as fluid~\cite{lani_gpu-enabled_2014} and hybrid kinetic models~\cite{behar_menura_2022,palmroth_vlasov_2018} that are more computationally tractable than fully kinetic simulations and with the appropriate closure can reproduce the outputs of such fully kinetic simulations~\cite{wang_comparison_2015,ohia_demonstration_2012,ng_simulations_2017,finelli_bridging_2021}.
 Similar closures allow the study of kinetic processes such as Kinetic Alfen Wave (KAW) turbulence on a larger span of inertial range~\cite{miloshevich_modeling_2019,miloshevich_inverse_2021}.
-The goal of data-driven closure is to extend the validity of ROMs, which, thanks to their efficiency, can be simulated more often and for a larger set of parameters than high-fidelity models.
+The goal of data-driven closure is to extend the validity of ROMs, which, thanks to their efficiency, can be simulated more frequently and across a broader range of parameters than high-fidelity models.

 We would like to emphasize a few other avenues that could guide data-driven closure development.
 First, in this manuscript, we have experimented with rather traditional architectures, such as MLP and FCNN, which leave room for more modern AI models, including neural operators, such as Fourier Neural Operators (FNOs) ~\cite{anandkumar_neural_2020,li_fourier_2021}.
 FNO has already been applied for neural surrogate modelling of a plasma fusion device~\cite{gopakumar_fourier_2023}.
 Furthermore, we have relied solely on the standard loss function, Mean Squared Error (MSE), and have not exploited \emph{soft constraints}~\cite{beucler_enforcing_2021}, additional physics-based constraints that can enhance the physical fidelity of the learned representation.